 But only about 67% use social media each day (according to Statista)?

 Many of those who aren’t on social media are big online users.
 I know quite a few busy professionals who shop online (for both services and products) a lot.
-They don’t have the time to have a mooch around shops – lunchtimes are spent grabbing a sandwich so they can get back to work.
+They don’t have the time (or inclination) to have a mooch around shops.
 Groceries, Christmas presents, birthday presents, clothes, anything for the house, restaurants, dog walkers – all found online.
 They tend to have more money to spend and they’re less price sensitive…

 These people are like gold for many businesses.